renewalsa-websites/craft-template/docs/working-with-platform/databases.md

 # Databases (and services)

-The database is a vital part of our Wordpress application, and the DB is referred to as a 'service' in platform.sh.
+The database is a vital part of our Craft application, and the DB is referred to as a 'service' in platform.sh.
 Services are additional process (isolated via containers) that should be connected to the main PHP application during runtime.

 The most common use case of this is a plain database (MySQL), however if you needed to add an object cache like Redis then this would also be provisioned as a service and attached to the main PHP application.